plone/training/docs/voltohandson/quickstart.md

 ### Plone environment

-To run our Volto site, we will use the lates Plone 6 backend Docker image.
+To run our Volto site, we will use the latest Plone 6 backend Docker image.
 You can start it by running the following command:

 ```shell